jerickjoe111/launch-school/RB130/03_tools/glossary.md

 Bundler is itself a gem: it makes much easier to set the installation and environment use of different multiple versions of Ruby and Gems for a specific project.
 It can:

 - Specify which Ruby and which Gems we want to use with a Ruby program
-- Install that specific versions of each gem under a the appropiate version of Ruby
+- Install that specific versions of each Gem under a the appropiate version of Ruby

 Bundler does not come with Ruby, and it needs to be installed with the command `gem install bundler`.
 Note that it needs to be installed for each version of Ruby that we want to use with the project.